tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### When do I get a notification about a weather warning?

 First of all, you need to enable this feature in the settings.
 Second, you need to specify how often the app will update the warnings (see below).
 Then, you will get notifications about warnings issued for the selected location. **The app will not check for warnings when the device is in doze mode**.
-So do not expect to get woken up in the middle of the night when a weather warning get issued.
+You will also get no notifications when your device is offline.
+You may also miss some notifications when you restrict the app to use *metered* networks only.
+So do not expect to get woken up in the middle of the night when a weather warning gets issued.

 ### Which warnings get notified?